MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-network-connection-error.md

 <!-- 2202180060000756 -->

-### Problem

-A network error caused the video download to fail part-way.
+## A network error caused the video download to fail part-way.

 ### Cause